Umang8251/Umang8251/README.md

 Here are some ideas to get you started:
 -
 -->
-- 🔭 I’m currently working on data structures,MERN Stack and Web Development.
+- 🔭 I’m currently working on Data Structures, MERN Stack and Web Development.
 - 🌱 I’m currently learning designing algorithms.
 - 📫 How to reach me: pes2ug22cs638@pesu.pes.edu
 - 😄 Pronouns: She/Her